 As a new mom, you experience a wide range of thoughts and emotions from the moment your baby enters (and becomes) your world.
 Breastfeeding can bring its share of initial challenges as you and your baby get comfortable with each other.
 One thing you shouldn’t have to worry about is whether your breastfed baby gets enough vitamin D. We often hear that breastmilk is the “perfect food,” and, for the most part, that is true.
 The only thing missing?
 Vitamin D, a critical nutrient that is essential to support your baby’s rapid growth and development.

 Breastmilk typically contains low levels of vitamin D. The lack of vitamin D content is in no way a reflection of the quality of your incredible milk.
-It is, however, a reminder that most of us walk around with low vitamin D levels, as a result of insufficient sun exposure and other factors.
+However, it is a reminder that most of us walk around with low vitamin D levels due to insufficient sun exposure and other factors.
 Unfortunately, it’s nearly impossible to get enough vitamin D through your diet.
-And, if you cannot meet your own vitamin D needs through diet or sun exposure, it’s no surprise that your breastmilk will not contain enough vitamin D. It is for this reason that, until recently, the only way for breastfed babies to get enough vitamin D was by giving them daily vitamin D drops.
+And, if you cannot meet your individual vitamin D needs through diet or sun exposure, it’s no surprise that your breastmilk will not contain enough vitamin D. It is for this reason that, until recently, the only way for breastfed babies to get enough vitamin D was by giving them daily vitamin D drops.
 Let’s take a closer look at this vital nutrient.